ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

     this process **takes ==1 hour in total==, once,** and the deployed server will serve you for ==_the rest of the training week_==.

-    Therefore, we ask you **extra focus** on the 2 following sections (including `DEPLOY A GALAXY SERVER IN THE VM` and `INSTALL GALAXY TOOLS`) as well as **preparing your Galaxy server in advance of the Galaxy training week**.
+    Therefore, we ask you **extra focus** on this section as well as ==preparing your Galaxy server in advance of the Galaxy training week==.

-    ==The two sections should be covered by yourself during the week 48 of Nov 27th, 2023.==

-    A last practical recommendation about internet connection:
+    Last practical recommendation about internet connection:

     The deployment of the Galaxy server and the installation of Galaxy tools in the server involves remote execution of scripts in your Virtual Machine.